dwavesystems/dwave-ocean-sdk/docs/quantum_research/vignette_maxcut.rst

 nanoseconds.

 The time-to-solution results are displayed in :numref:`Figure %s <vignetteMaxCutTTS>`.
-D-Wave's Advantage2 system demonstrates a speedup of 7 to 10 orders of magnitude over IonQ Forte.
+D-Wave's Advantage2 system demonstrates a speedup of 7 to 10 orders of magnitude over IonQ Forte-1.

 .. figure:: ../_images/vignette_maxcut_tts.svg
     :name: vignetteMaxCutTTS
     :width: 80%
     :alt: maxcut-tts

-    D-Wave's Advantage2 system demonstrates a speedup of 7 to 10 orders of magnitude over IonQ Forte.
+    D-Wave's Advantage2 system demonstrates a speedup of 7 to 10 orders of magnitude over IonQ Forte-1.
     Also shown is the result of the random samples as described in the next section.